danielmsimuko/02-ansible/rcsa.md

 ## Core Components of Ansible

+`$ ansible-config` command can be used to view configurations with `list` giving you all config options, `dump` dumping the config into the console and `view` to view the config

 ### Inventories

 Inventory files are the files ansbile uses to locate and run against multiple hosts